radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/02-auditing-and-reporting.md

 config logging with the following steps:

+>[!warning]
->[!warning] these steps require downtime since all services must be stopped.
+>These steps require downtime since all services must be stopped.
 If RadiantOne is deployed in a cluster, perform the following steps on each node.

 1. Stop all RadiantOne services including ZooKeeper.
 2. Edit <RLI_HOME>\config\advanced\features.properties and set: